What is AAC Communication?

 - If someone has the ability to produce verbal speech, AAC does not interfere with that ability.
 Using AAC actually supports verbal speech by providing a consistent auditory and visual model and reducing the anxiety of coordinating the oral motor movements required to speak.
 Once the “pressure is off,” it often helps the individuals relax and focus on their message rather than the coordination of the movements to produce the correct sounds.

-- AAC allows a child to develop language and to communicate.
+- AAC speech therapy allows a child to develop language and to communicate.
 If that child does not speak verbally, he/she still has a voice.
 (Heidi LoStracco, MS,CCC-SLP, 2015)

 About NAPA Center